cherifM/floris-abl/README.md

 ## References

+The original FLORIS repository can be found at [https://github.com/NREL/floris].

 1. Dyer, A. J. (1974).
 A review of flux-profile relationships.
 Boundary-Layer Meteorology, 7(3), 363-372.
 2. Monin, A. S., & Obukhov, A. M. (1954).
 Basic laws of turbulent mixing in the atmosphere near the ground.
 Tr.
 Akad.
 Nauk SSSR Geofiz.
 Inst, 24(151), 163-187.
 3. Stull, R. B. (1988).
 An introduction to boundary layer meteorology.
 Springer Science & Business Media.
 4. Kaimal, J. C., & Finnigan, J. J. (1994).
 Atmospheric boundary layer flows: their structure and measurement.
 Oxford University Press.
 5. Peña, A., Gryning, S. E., & Hasager, C. B. (2010).
 Comparing mixing-length models of the diabatic wind profile over homogeneous terrain.
 Theoretical and Applied Climatology, 100(3), 325-335.

+## Licensing

+This repository contains:
+- Original code from FLORIS, which is licensed under the BSD-3-Clause license (see LICENSE-FLORIS.txt)
+- New Atmospheric Boundary Layer Physics implementation by Cherif Mihoubi, which is licensed under the MIT license (see LICENSE)